 The Importance Of Nutrition For A Fitness Model

 What is a fitness model?
-In my opinion, it is a person that exemplifies and embodies all of which makes one healthy.
+In my opinion, it is a person who exemplifies and embodies all of which makes one healthy.
 A person that represents what it means to live a healthy and fit life.

 There are many different components that make up a complete and healthy person, but for now my focal point will be on the importance of nutrition for a fitness model.